 How Cans Are Made

-The beverage can is a highly engineered product that has been optimized for speed of manufacture as well as performance throughout the supply chain.
+The aluminum beverage can is a highly engineered product that has been optimized for speed of manufacture as well as performance throughout the supply chain.

 Image

+Ever wondered how that soda can you're drinking out of is made?
 Here is an inside look at how this modern marvel is made:

 - Cup Blanking and Drawing - Press punches out hundreds of cups per minute from huge coils of aluminum or steel